dpwolfe/good-morning/README.md

 ### _Run good-morning... every morning_ to keep it all up-to-date, including:

 1. Update Node Version Manager (nvm)
-2. Update you to the latest Node.js and latest LTS of Node.js with nvm
+2. Update your system to the latest Node.js and latest LTS of Node.js with nvm
    - Simple way to discover when a new Node.js version releases.
    - Globally installed packages are automatically re-installed into new Node.js versions.
    - The version that is immediately before any next version being installed will be uninstalled automatically.